zacs/ha-nfl/README.md

-# NFL game data in Home Assistant
+# Sports game data in Home Assistant

-This integration fetches data for an NFL team's current/future game, and creates a sensor with attributes for the details of the game.
+This integration fetches data for a team's current/future game for multiple sports, and creates a sensor with attributes for the details of the game.

-The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.Thank you for the starting place!
+The integration is a shameless fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!

+## Supported Leagues
+NFL - From the original ha-nfl  custom component
+NCAAF - NCAA Football
+MLB - Coming Soon
+MLS - Coming Soon
+NHL - Coming Soon
+NCAAB - NCAA Basketball Coming Soon

 ## Sensor Data